 Have you ever woken up and unexpectedly seen more than a million people view your post?

-I grew up in an environment where my friends doubted me because it took me a while to catch up with trends or new gadgets.
-I initially accepted that no one would notice me, and I never thought I would be popular.
+I grew up in an environment where my friends doubted my ……. because it took me a while to catch up with trends or new gadgets.
+I initially accepted that no one would notice me, and I would always be a wallflower.
 My self-doubt led me to become quiet and reserved.
-I preferred keeping my opinions to myself since my friends didn't take my voice seriously.
+I preferred to keep my opinions to myself since my friends didn't take my voice seriously.
 It made me feel that my views were unnecessary and that no one would bother listening to what I had to say.

-However, I decided to use TikTok to post a critique a few months ago because there was an issue with my mom's car that deserved some attention.
-I voiced my concern about Indonesian-assembled Hondas, pointing out the flaws of the built quality, such as unsecured armrests and falling door trims, things the competitor didn't have.
-The assembler did not appropriately secure the trims attached to the doors.
+However, one day, I decided to use TikTok to post a critique a few months ago because there was an issue with my mom's car that deserved some attention.
+I voiced my concern about Indonesian-assembled Hondas, pointing out the flaws of the built quality, such as unsecured armrests and falling door trims.
+The assembler had not secured the trims attached to the doors properly.
 Considering how much my mom paid for this car, I was disappointed.
-My goal with the video was to let people know about Honda's awful quality control, yet it did more than that.
+My goal with the video was to let people know about Honda's awful quality control, but it ended up doing much more than that.

-Never have I seen that many views on any video I made, let alone a TikTok.
-This was unexpected as I didn't think the video would reach hundreds of For Your Pages.
-At that point, I didn't know what to do or react.
+Never have I seen that many views on any video I had made, let alone a TikTok.
+At that point, I didn't know what to do or how to react.
 I looked at the comments and was amazed by the number of people who related to my critique.
-The feeling of getting more recognition from other people I had never interacted with was exciting.
-Still, I'm worried that there might be a negative consequence, such as hateful comments or the company I'm critiquing sending a subpoena.
+The feeling of getting recognition from people I had never interacted with was exciting.
+Still, I was worried that I would receive hateful comments or a subpoena from Honda.

-It didn't take long until I got a message from a Honda representative.
-"Oh lord, it's happening," I said.
+In fact, it didn't take long before I got a message from a Honda representative.
 The world stopped at that moment, and my face went pale.
 With my heart thumping loudly, I read the message.

-It turns out that the factory's representative from which my mom's car was produced wanted to look at the vehicle and inspect what was wrong with it.
-I was 16 then and had never talked to a corporate official before.
+It turns out that a representative of the factory from which my mom's car was produced wanted to look at the vehicle and inspect what was wrong with it.
+I was 16 then, and had never talked to a corporate official before.
 They found that weak adhesive was the reason for the falling trims and later fixed it free of charge.
-The people from Honda were accepting, and even though I spoke badly about their cars, they were open to discussion and feedback to improve themselves.
-They listened to me, which contrasted with my initial mindset.
-This made me realize —regardless of age and status —one's voice matters, and it must be voiced responsibility for a good cause.
+The people from Honda were accepting of my critique, and even though I spoke badly about their cars, they were open to discussion and feedback to improve themselves.
+They listened to me, which went against how I thought they would react.
+This made me realize —regardless of age and status —that one's voice matters, and it must be voiced responsibility for a good cause.

 Since then, my follower count has grown to 4000, and my likes have reached 240,000+.
-I have also started publishing different content types in addition to critiquing.
-I create other content, such as reviewing air fresheners or commenting on newly launched cars.
-I'm very passionate about examining new cars' features and comparing different vehicles on the market, which helps people make better decisions.
-My TikTok account also aims to inform and educate people about specific car updates and products to keep people informed on current automobile trends.
+I create other content now too, reviewing air fresheners and commenting on newly launched cars.
+I'm very passionate about examining the features of new cars and comparing different vehicles on the market, which helps people make better decisions.
+My TikTok account also aims to educate people on specific car updates and products to keep people informed on current automobile trends.